pac4j/pac4j/README.md

 <h2>Testing</h2>

-pac4j is tested by more than 300 unit, bench and integration tests (Authentication processes are completely simulated using the <a href="http://htmlunit.sourceforge.net/">HtmlUnit</a> library).
+pac4j is tested by more than 300 unit, bench and integration tests (authentication processes are completely simulated using the <a href="http://htmlunit.sourceforge.net/">HtmlUnit</a> library).
 To launch the tests, the <b>nr</b> Maven profile should be used.
 For example :
 <pre><code>mvn clean install -Pnr</code></pre>
 Use the <b>js</b> Maven profile for Javadoc and sources generation.